At a glance

 - Returns May Be Less Competitive in a Higher-Rate Environment.
 Although inflation has been low for years, economic conditions are always subject to change.
-In general, fixed-income investments (and savings accounts, to be sure) suffer during prolonged periods of high inflation.
-Worthy Bonds’ seemingly rigid returns may do worse than most in such times.
+In general, fixed-income investments — and savings accounts, to be sure — suffer during prolonged periods of high inflation.
+Worthy Bonds’ seemingly rigid returns may do worse than other assets in such times.

 Worthy Bonds is a great way to invest in bonds that support local business owners who desperately need working capital, rather than massive corporations or governments that already have plenty.

-Strategy-wise, Worthy Bonds is a nice place to park short- and medium-term savings at higher interest yields than you’re likely to earn at any traditional or online bank — though you must understand the risks inherent in bond investments and the implications of no FDIC insurance.
+Strategy-wise, Worthy Bonds is a nice place to park short- and medium-term savings at higher interest yields than you’re likely to earn at any traditional or online bank — although you must understand the risks inherent in bond investments and the implications of having no FDIC insurance.

 Worthy Bonds even delivers tax advantages, thanks to multiple tax-advantaged account types and Worthy Causes’ charitable giving option.